30 July 2021

 NATO, the EU and Baltic Regional Security module:

 This module takes place in Tartu and concentrates on the international position and foreign policies of the countries of the Baltic Sea region.
 It focuses on the post-communist period, but also provides an introduction to the recent history of Estonia, Latvia and Lithuania to give a better understanding about the foreign policy activities of the Baltic States today.
 The module studies the environment of Baltic regional security, considering the main external and internal factors.
 The module is based on three broader issues in the foreign policies of the Baltic States: Euro-Atlantic integration, regional co-operation and relations with Russia.
 During the week students will analyse issues such as EU and NATO enlargement, international cooperation within the Baltic Sea region, and Baltic-Russian relations.

 Among the specific topics that will be discussed are: NATO’s transformation since the Cold War, European Union enlargement and NATO expansion in Eastern Europe, the EU’s Eastern Partnership and Neighbourhood Policy, the impact of the events in Ukraine, cyber defence, energy security, Baltic Sea regional cooperation, memory conflicts, espionage, information warfare, the situation of the Russian-speaking minorities, Transatlantic relations, the ‘reset’ in the relationship with Russia and its demise.

 Everyday there will be an excursion within the topic of the lecture of that day, to provide real-life examples of the issues at hand.
 If the course cannot take place in a face-to-face setting the course will be offered digitally.

 The programme is especially designed for students coming from countries outside Europe (but is open to all students).
-The course has a focus on political and economical sciences, with emphasis on European institutions and integration.
+The course has a focus on political and economic sciences, with emphasis on European institutions and integration.

 EUR 600: Course + course materials